pratibhasinha13/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

-Hi there!
 I'm **Pratibha Sinha**.
 I’m an IT professional and passionate about Data Engineering and I am on a mission to grow my knowledge and get a job currently!